wso2/choreo-samples/gcalendar-new-event-to-asana-new-task/readme.md

-Use template (Google Calendar New Event to Asana Task) to create Asana Task, when a new event is created in Google Calendar.
+# Google Calendar New Event to Asana Task
 ## Use case

-Using this template, you can create tasks in Asana, when a new event is created in Google Calendar.
+Using this sample, you can create tasks in Asana, when a new event is created in Google Calendar.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/gcalendar_new_event_to_asana_new_task <newProjectName>`
 * Google account
 * Asana account